 The need to plan has been magnified in recent years, since advances in medical and social treatment for people with developmental disabilities have increased their life expectancy.
 Greater longevity for the person with special needs creates a greater need for parents or caregivers to engage in proper planning, for both personal care and future financial needs.

-If you have disabled love one or a special-needs child, you may be entitled to benefits and programs that can help relieve the significant costs of their care.
+If you have disabled loved one or a special-needs child, you may be entitled to benefits and programs that can help relieve the significant costs of their care.

-Properly implemented, these techniques can preserves inherited funds, or those obtained from personal injury lawsuits, from interfering with a disabled person’s eligibility for government benefits like Medicaid, or Social Security Disability Income.
+Properly implemented, these techniques can preserve inherited funds, or those obtained from personal injury lawsuits, from interfering with a disabled person’s eligibility for government benefits like Medicaid, or Social Security Disability Income.